HOW TO PREVENT RUNNING INJURIES WITH EASY WARM-UP EXERCISES

 - Foam roll 5 minutes

 - 10x Front to back leg swings, per leg

 - 10x Side to side leg swings, per leg

 Again, your jogging warm-up doesn’t need to be anything elaborate or time-intensive.
 Five to ten minutes should be more than enough to get you going.

-WARMING UP FOR SPRINTING
+WARM UP FOR SPRINTING

 Alright, so our jogging warm-up was pretty tame.
 That definitely should not be the case for sprinting.
 In fact, your sprinting warm-up should start to blur the lines between warm-up and workout.
 It should leave you sweaty, definitely get the heart beating, and prime you for full out sprints.

 You can ease into your sprinting warm-up by following the same sample routine that is laid out in the jogging section.
 However, in order to properly get our legs ready for sprinting, we need to add in another layer to our sprint warmup routine: progressive sprints.